NBC chimes: Other uses

 In the 1940 Disney animated short film Fire Chief starring Donald Duck, the NBC chimes are used when Huey, Dewey, and Louie fall on top of Donald.
 A number of Three Stooges shorts, such as The Ghost Talks, used the chimes when someone hit all three of them in the head.

 In the 1943 MGM animated short film Who Killed Who?, the NBC chimes are heard when a mysterious killer in a heavy black cloak and hood shoots him dead with a large pistol.

 For a few years in the 1940s and 1950, NBC produced an in-house magazine named NBC Chimes.

-Danang Radio and Television in Vietnam has used this chimes and "The Tower" news music package since late 2017.
+Danang Radio and Television in Vietnam used the chimes and "The Tower" news music package from late 2017 to June 2025.
+In July 2025, it was replaced with the sobg "Quảng Nam Yêu Thương" after its rebrand from DanangTV to DNRT, but some programs still use the chimes.

 Musical adaptations of the NBC chime notes

 A number of news theme packages have included the NBC chimes, for example ones made for exclusive use by NBC stations, or as a variant used by NBC stations in themes syndicated to stations regardless of network affiliation.
 Songwriters have also incorporated the sequence, and some NBC-owned radio stations, including WNBC (now WFAN) included chimes in their station ID jingles.
 Examples include: